Cougars vs. Hurricanes: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Houston Insights & Trends

-- Houston has a 3-7 record against the spread while going 9-1 overall over its past 10 contests.
+- Houston is 3-7 against the spread and 9-1 overall over its past 10 contests.

-- In their past 10 games, the Cougars have gone over the total four times.

 - Houston is 14-6 against the spread and 22-0 overall when scoring more than 71.6 points.